toy/image_optim/README.markdown

 ### From rails

-`ImageOptim::Railtie` will automatically initialize processing of assets if `config.assets.compress` is true.
+`ImageOptim::Railtie` will automatically register sprockets preprocessor unless you set `config.assets.image_optim = false` or `config.assets.compress = false` (later for partial rails 3 compatibility).

 As image optimization can be time consuming you may prefer to optimize original asset files.

-Automatic assets processing can be turned off by setting `config.assets.image_optim = false`.

 ## Configuration